Choral Programs

 choral institute -Festival Chorus

 The Choral Institute is a beloved tradition at the Green Lake Festival of Music and welcomes anyone who loves to sing!
 Each season, this Festival Chorus rehearses and performs significant works from throughout the choral repertory.
-In 2023, the Choral Institute will feature Carl Orff’s thrilling Carmina Burana with professional soloists in a concert at the First Congregational Church, 220 Ransom St., Ripon, on Friday, June 23.

 John C. Hughes